bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 and verified by the RS, and issued to and carried by the RC.
 The contents and format of the access token are opaque to the RC.

+Grant
+: The process by which a the RC requests and is given delegated access to the RS by the AS through the authority of the RO.

 Key
 : A cryptographic element binding a request to the holder of the key.
 Access tokens and RC instances can be associated with specific keys.

+Resource
+: A protected API served by the RS and accessed by the RC.
+Access to this resource is delegated by the RO as part of the grant process.

 Subject Information
-: Information that is returned directly to the RC from the AS without the RC making a separate call to an RS.
+: Information about the RO that is returned directly to the RC from the AS without the RC making a separate call to an RS.
+Access to this information is delegated by the RO as part of the grant process.

 [[ Editor's note: What other core elements need an introduction here?
 These aren't roles to be taken on by different parties, nor